 In many ways, a POS system needs to serve as the central hub of your business, and is an invaluable system to help make your business run as effectively as possible.
 It’s not rare these days for POS system to be run on tablets, which are far easier to use and also less expensive than traditional cash registers.

-That’s also not to mention that most POS systems these days can store their data in the cloud, which permits you to access back office tools either on your phone or laptop back home when you are away form your business location.
+That’s also not to mention that most POS systems these days can store their data in the cloud, which permits you to access back office tools either on your phone or laptop back home when you are away from your business location.

 In short, it’s incredibly important to choose a POS system that will be the right fit for your business, and that’s what we’re going to talk about today.